 Here are some flaps that do a great job of balancing creativity with self restraint.
 The cedar house would be lost in a dark forest except that it is set off and framed very nicely with a gold and red outer background.

-I like that Wapashuwi’s lodge number of 56 is made part of the background to increase\ the effect of the snarling bobcat.
+I like that Wapashuwi’s lodge number of 56 is made part of the background to increase the effect of the snarling bobcat.
 I think I would have rearranged that arrow slightly so that it wasn’t sticking out of his nose.

 I really like the nice mountains on the Ut-In-Selica flap that was done in only three colors of thread.
 Look, too, that there is no light bulb of a sun.
 It is made to appear more of a general glow.
 How many of you have already spotted the two eagle’s heads silhouetted on the patch?